GoogleChrome/web.dev/src/site/content/en/fast/choose-the-right-image-format/index.md

 So, what does this mean in practice?
 High-resolution screens enable you to deliver beautiful images, which can be a great product feature.
-However, high resolution screens also require high-resolution images, therefore:
+However, high-resolution screens also require high-resolution images, therefore:

 * prefer vector images whenever possible as they are resolution independent and always deliver sharp results,
 * if a raster image is required, serve [responsive images](/serve-responsive-images/).